How to Scrape Job Postings from Indeed: A Step-by-Step Guide

 Step 5: Export Results

-Use CSV or JSON or any other format that works for you to save your job listing data cleanly.
-It’s recommended that you put more effort into this since your data is only as useful as it is readable.
+Use CSV, JSON, or any other format that works for you to save your job listing data cleanly.
+It’s recommended that you put more effort into it since your data is only as useful as it is readable.

 Tips for Staying Undetected

 If you scrape Indeed too fast and too much, you’ll get banned.
-And that’s as sure as death and taxes.
-However, there are some tricks to stay under the radar.
-Here’s how:
+There are some tricks, however, to help you stay under the radar:

-Some more advanced scrapers even randomize patterns to look more human when they scrape Indeed for massive job posting data gathering operations.
+Some more advanced Indeed scrapers even randomize patterns to look more human when they scrape Indeed for massive job detail gathering operations.

 Conclusion